SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Our San Francisco Aquarium of the Bay, is a fun kid and family-friendly attraction in Fisherman's Wharf.

-It's also the perfect pick for anyone that is interested in seeing and learning more about the plants and animals that live right next door in the SF Bay.
+Located conveniently on Pier 39, it's also the perfect pick for anyone that is interested in seeing and learning more about the plants and animals that live right next door in the SF Bay.

 The flow of this attraction is fantastic.
 I've visited numerous times and learn something new during each stop.